OceanGPT/OceanGPT/README.md

 - <a href="#overview">Overview</a>
 - <a href="#quickstart">Quickstart</a>
 - <a href="#chat-with-our-demo-on-gradio"> 🤗Chat with Our Demo on Gradio</a>
+- <a href="#fine-tuning-oceangpt-for-building-customized-qa-applications">Fine-tuning OceanGPT for Building Customized QA Applications</a>
 - <a href="#using-mcp-server-for-sonar-image-caption">Using MCP Server for Sonar Image Caption</a>
 - <a href="#inference">Inference</a>
     - <a href="#models">Models</a>